suoshengbao/suoshengbao.github.io/_pages/openings.md

 # Open positions

-<p>**Our lab will mainly use computational and theoretical approaches combined with multi-omics high-throughput sequencing data, but also wet-lab experiments when desired, to systematically understand gene regulation, cell differentiation and spatial cell-cell interaction in single cells, with focus on questions in developmental, stem cell biology and immunology.** </p>
+<p>**Our lab will mainly use computational and theoretical approaches combined with multi-omics high-throughput sequencing data, but also wet-lab experiments if needed, to systematically understand gene regulation, cell differentiation and spatial cell-cell interaction in single cells, with focus on questions in developmental, stem cell biology and immunology.** </p>
 <p>**We are always looking for creative, energetic and collaborative researchers to join our interdisciplinary team!**</p>